John Mansel (British Army officer)

-John Mansel (1729–1794) was a British Army cavalry general killed at the Battle of Beaumont.
+John Mansel (1729 – 26 April 1794) was a British Army officer killed at the Battle of Beaumont.

 John Mansel was born in Cosgrove, Northamptonshire in 1729, son of the Reverend Christopher Mansel, and Sarah Hoare.
 He married Mary Anne Biggin on 9 June 1768.
-Among their six children, one son John (1771-1839) became a major of the 3rd Dragoon Guards and ADC to his father, another Robert (1773-1838), joined the Royal Navy and rose to the rank of rear admiral.
+Among their six children, one son John (1771–1839) became a major of the 3rd Dragoon Guards and ADC to his father, another Robert (1773–1838), joined the Royal Navy and rose to the rank of rear admiral.

 In the army Mansel was made lieutenant-colonel commanding the 3rd Dragoon Guards on 27 April 1775 and became colonel of the regiment on 16 May 1781.
 Promoted to major-general on 28 April 1790, he commanded the 2nd (heavy) brigade of cavalry under the Duke of York and Albany in the Flanders Campaign from May 1793.
 He was at the relief of Menin on 15 September, and possibly at Sainghin on 27 October, although the heavy cavalry was apparently commanded by Prince Ernest on the day, as Mansel was not yet divisional commander.
 In 1794 he was with Erskine's column at Prémont on 17 April, but at the Battle of Villers-en-Cauchies on the 24th his command missed the action through a confusion in the orders that left Rudolf Ritter von Otto with just four squadrons to face 5,000 French.